-Total per capita energy consumption is around 0.55 toe (2018).
-Per capita electricity consumption is around 170 kWh, which is much higher than neighbour countries (60% higher than in Tanzania, twice that in Ugandan).
+Total per capita energy consumption is around 0.52 toe (2020).
+Per capita electricity consumption is around 170 kWh, which is much higher than neighbour countries (60% higher than in Tanzania, twice that in Uganda).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)